ClemensX/ShadedPathV/README.md

 copy ktx.dll to executable path:
 * vulkan\ShadedPathV\ShadedPathV\x64\Debug\ktx.dll

-* OpenXR: install NuGet package OpenXR.Loader
+* **OpenXR**: install NuGet package OpenXR.Loader for all three projects in solution.
+If not found during compile or not displayed correctly: uninstall via NuGet Package Manager, then re-install

 ## Formats